realA10001986/Time-Circuits-Display/README.md

 - Support for external display acting as [Speedometer](#speedometer)
 - Support for [GPS receiver](#gps-receiver), used as time source, and for [speed](#gps-for-speed) to be displayed on speedo display
 - Support for [temperature/humidity sensor](#room-condition-mode-temperaturehumidity-sensor) for "room condition mode" and to display temperature on speedo display while idle
-- Support for wireless communication with compatible other props ("[BTTF-Network](#bttf-network-bttfn)")
+- Support for wireless communication ("[BTTF-Network](#bttf-network-bttfn)") with compatible other props such as CircuitSetup's [SID](https://github.com/realA10001986/SID) and [Flux Capacitor](https://github.com/realA10001986/Flux-Capacitor)
 - [Home Assistant](#home-assistant--mqtt) (MQTT 3.1.1) support
-- Support for triggering time travels on [other props](#controlling-other-props) connected by wire; TCD can act as master controller for SID, flux capacitor, etc.
+- Support for triggering time travels on [other props](#controlling-other-props) connected by wire; TCD can act as master controller for [SID](https://github.com/realA10001986/SID), [Flux Capacitor](https://github.com/realA10001986/Flux-Capacitor), etc.
 - Built-in installer for default audio files in addition to OTA firmware updates

 The code here was formerly based on rudimentary code from/by CircuitSetup.
 Since Sep 2022, CircuitSetup are distributing this very firmware as their official one (starting with 2.0).
 The difference between what you get here and CircuitSetup's releases is that the code here might be ahead in development (and uses some different sounds), and the pre-compiled binary has all the features enabled.